Nanotubes

 Lindsey Bornhoeft, the paper’s lead author and a biomedical

-engineering graduate student at Texas A&M University, said
+engineering graduate student at Texas A&M University,

-are under development.
-Cherukuri suggested patterned surfaces
+systems that are under development.
+Cherukuri suggested

-self-assembling circuits from nanoscale-sized particles.
+nanoscale-sized particles.

 Cherukuri and his wife, Tonya, also a Rice alum and a